 Cross-posted from the American Constitution Society.

-Since its enactment 18 years ago, workers have used the FMLA more than 100 million times.
+Since its enactment 19 years ago, workers have used the FMLA more than 100 million times.
 The law has helped workers disabled by pregnancy or recovering from childbirth, workers with new babies and dying parents, workers who have had heart attacks and hysterectomies – in short, workers for whom job-protected leave is of critical importance.
-An adverse decision from the Supreme Court could put access to FMLA self-care leave at risk for millions of state workers.
-At stake is their fundamental right to take time off to address their own serious medical needs, including pregnancy and childbirth.

-Notably, the Supreme Court already has established that state workers can sue their employers for monetary damages for violations of the family-care provision of the FMLA.
-In the 2003 case of Nevada Department of Human Resources v.
-Hibbs, the Court ruled that Congress validly abrogated state sovereign immunity pursuant to its Fourteenth Amendment authority with respect to the FMLA’s family-care provision.
-Writing for the majority, Chief Justice Rehnquist concluded that Congress clearly intended to protect state workers from sex discrimination by providing job-protected leave to care for a family member.
-Indeed, the Court got it right in the Hibbs case, and the same analysis applies under the self-care provision at issue in the Coleman case.
+Notably, the Court refrained from overturning Chief Justice Rehnquist’s 2003 opinion in Nevada Department of Human Resources v.
+Hibbs.
+In Hibbs, the Court ruled that Congress validly abrogated state sovereign immunity pursuant to its Fourteenth Amendment authority with respect to the FMLA’s family-care provision.
+Hibbs made it clear that state workers can sue their employers for monetary damages for violations of the family-care provision of the FMLA.
+Writing for a 6-3 majority in Hibbs, Chief Justice Rehnquist concluded that Congress clearly intended to protect state workers from sex discrimination by providing job-protected leave to care for a family member.

 Contrary to the legislative purpose of the FMLA, the Coleman decision establishes an unintended, unnatural distinction between the FMLA rights of public and private sector workers.
 In the absence of additional protections set out by state law, state employers will not be held accountable for violations of the FMLA’s medical leave provisions to the same extent that private employers are held accountable.